Master of Science: Electrical Engineering

 3) Electromagnetics and Radio Frequency (RF) Circuits and Systems

-Applicants for master’s level graduate studies in electrical and computer engineering should have a GPA of at least 3.0 on a 4.0 scale for the last 60 semester hours of relevant undergraduate coursework in Electrical Engineering and/or Computer Engineering.
+Applicants for the MSEE at UMKC should have a GPA of at least 3.0 on the scale of 4.0 in the last 60 semester hours of relevant undergraduate coursework in Electrical and Electronic Engineering, Computer Engineering, and other related engineering programs.
 However, if the GPA is below 3.0 but more than 2.75, and if other academic indicators promise success in the program, rules may still allow probationary admission.
+Some students may have to take additional core electrical engineering prerequisite courses if they do not have the necessary background for any specific graduate course or emphasis area.
 The following documents are required for consideration for admission:

 - Completed application form for graduate (masters) admission.